tzeikob/javascript-patterns/control-flow/limited-parallel-execution/readme.md

 }
 ```

-> The `await` makes sure that the `while` loop is not blocking the event loop, every iteration will be scheduled for the next cycle.

-Having the executor function we can now create concurrency by just launching the executor function so many times equal to the given `concurrency` limit.
+Having the executor function we can now create concurrency by just invoking the executor function many times equal to the given `concurrency` limit.
 The execution will resolve to the collected `results` only after all tasks have been resolved and each executor is terminated.

 ```javascript
 async function execution (tasks, concurrency) {